bryceklund/chord-magic-server/README.md

 # Chord Magic API

-This is the server and database repository that goes with !(Chord Magic)[https://github.com/bryceklund/chord-magic-client/].
+This is the server and database repository that goes with [Chord Magic](https://github.com/bryceklund/chord-magic-client/).

-The live app can be found !(here)[https://chord-magic.bryceklund.dev/].
+The live app can be found [here](https://chord-magic.bryceklund.dev/).

 ## Summary